A. League Name - The league will be known as the The APBA Lifers League ("TALL" or 'the League')

+D. Other Personal Requirements - In order to participate in TALL, you must be dedicated.
+We do not want to have a high turnover rate.
+TALL is for people who enjoy playing APBA Baseball, and enjoy the game of baseball in general.
 If winning is the only thing that will maintain your interest, then we ask you to please choose another league to join, because you will not be welcome here.
 For every winner, there will be several losers, and we must all understand and accept that.

 II.
-LEAGUE FORMAT AND RULES
+LEAGUE FORMAT AND PLAYOFFS

-Divisional Series (2-2-1)
+B. Division Series (2-2-1)

-2. The Division Winner with the best record will host the Wild Card team, unless that Wild Card team is in it's division.
+2. The Division Winner with the best record will host the Wild Card team, unless that Wild Card team is in its division.
 In such a case, the Division Winner with second best record will host the Wild Card team.

-League Championship (2-3-2)
+C. League Championship (2-3-2)

-World Series (2-3-2)
+D. TALL Series (2-3-2)